Ordered exponential random walks: Introduction

-The first step in the proof is that we find an explicit transition density in Proposition \ref{transition_density} for the random walk killed at $\tau$ in the form of a determinant.
-This is not a consequence of the Karlin-McGregor formula since the jumps are not nearest-neighbour.
-Case (i) can then be analysed directly.
+In the proof of Theorem \ref{tail_asy}, case (i) can be analysed directly.
 For case (ii) we use a formulation for the exit probability as a Pfaffian.
 The use of Pfaffians in this context is related to their appearance in plane partitions \cite{stembridge}, exit times from finite reflection groups \cite{doumerc_o_connell} and coalescing and annihilating particle systems \cite{FTZ, TZ}.
 For case (iii) we first prove a local limit theorem in the case of equal rates in Theorem \ref{LLT} and then apply a change of measure.
-We also prove the corresponding tail asymptotics for $\rho$ in Section \ref{sec:tail_asy}.
 We believe that it is possible to obtain tail asymptotics for all cases $(\lambda_1, \ldots, \lambda_d) \in \mathbb{R}^d$ by combining the methods used here with those in \cite{puchala_rolski}.
 This would require introducing the notion of a stable partition and we do not pursue this here.

-The harmonic functions in Theorem \ref{harmonic} and tail asymptotics in Theorem \ref{tail_asy} give two ways of defining an exponential random walk conditioned to stay ordered.
-The first method is to define $(Z(n))_{n \geq 0} = (Z_1(n), \ldots, Z_d(n))_{n \geq 0}$ using an $h$-transform as satisfying for suitable $f$,